openstack-archive/fuel-docs/pages/operations/troubleshoot/9120-corosync-crashes.rst

 1. Verify that Corosync is really broken: ``service corosync status``.

-* You should see next error
+* You should see this error:
   ::

     corosync dead but pid file exists